Choosing a wireless access point can be a daunting task?

 TP-Link N300 Wireless Ceiling Mount Access Point

-The TP-LINK N300 wireless ceiling mount is essentially the same hardware as the budget TP-LINK access point we showed earlier in the list.
+The TP-LINK N300 wireless ceiling mount is essentially the same hardware as the budget TP-LINK t we showed earlier in the list.

 The difference with this version is that the exterior design has changed – this device is better suited for mounting.
 You can mount this particular wireless access point to a wall or ceiling, which makes it a perfect option for those that want to keep the device out of sight.